muggy8/improbable/have-and-havenot/3gQ6l5hb.md

 "Sure thing."
 Replied the server.

-"Why do you work this job?
+"Why do you work at this job?
 What keeps you here? you're clearly not an android despite your appearance.
 I can tell by your voice."

 As the server pondered over how to answer the question, FF3 and QF3 gulp down the last of their drinks in preparation for the main course.